BalloonBall/HOB/README.md

 The interaction between multiple interfaces are done with page link.
 Page link function in Mockplus includes several basic animation (e.g. push in, slide in and fade in), the duration of animation can be asigned.
 Page link can only be activated with clicking, other activation method require advanced interaction algorithm.

 In this practice, the loading page and home page tabs were created.
 The main focus was on User profile page, based on this page a register and account activation workflow was produced.
-Following pages are examples of the whole workflow, detailed interation is recorded in this video.[mockplus_demo_url]
+Following pages are examples of the whole workflow, detailed interation is recorded in the video [here(Password:0000)](https://v.youku.com/v_show/id_XNDMwMjI2ODc0OA)

 <img src="/Assets/image/screenshot/mockplus_demo.png" width="600" />